Angry Octopus (paperback book) — $12.95

 Angry Octopus eBook (with audio) — $7.95

 eBook with embedded audio file from the story.
-For use with the iPad or iPhone only!
+For use with the iPad only!

 Not Physical Document (Download File Size: 15MB) Read Before Downloading